Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Z870GlRbfjk.md

 ### Transcript

-> how long any chance update 4 unlocks the work in progress items uh there is no there is no chance um no it won't be
+> how long any chance update 4 unlocks the work in progress items, there is no there is no chance, no it won't be